rahgadda/Javascript/README.md

         Schema | Loose Typing and Object as first class values Perl | Regular Expression

-    - JavaScript's first code name was **Mocha**, later changed it to **LiveScript**, for trademark reasons.
-In early **December 1995, Sun licensed the trademark JavaScript to Netscape**.
-The language was renamed to its final name, JavaScript.
+    - Javascript's first code name was **Mocha**, later changed it to **LiveScript**, for trademark reasons.
+In early **December 1995, Sun licensed the trademark Javascript to Netscape**.
+The language was renamed to its final name, Javascript.
-    - During the same time Microsoft created a clone of JavaScript and called it as **JScript in 1996**.
+    - During the same time Microsoft created a clone of Javascript and called it as **JScript in 1996**.
 They planned to **replace the language with VBScript**.
     - Netscape alarmed with Microsoft development and submitted the language for standardization to **ECMA (European Computer Manufacturer’s Association) in 1998** and because of trademark issues, the standardized version of the language was stuck with the awkward name **ECMAScript**.
 Because of the power of Microsoft in ECMA, it allowed language to be created with bug and deliver.

         Year | Name | Description